Connection

 // Detect terminal type from environment

-TerminalType termType = connection.getTerminalType();
+TerminalType termType = terminal.getTerminalType();

 System.out.println("Terminal: " + termType.getIdentifier());